 The current outbreak of COVID-19, and any future emergence and spread of similar pathogens, could have a material adverse effect on global and local economic and business conditions, which may adversely impact Amarc's business and results of operations and the operations of contractors and service providers.
 The extent to which the COVID-19 impacts our operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning its severity and the actions takento contain the virus or treat its impact, among others.
 The adverse effects on the economy, the stock market and Amarc's share price could adversely impact its ability to raise capital, with the result that ourability to pursue development of the JOY, IKE and DUKE Districts could be adversely impacted, both through delays and through increased costs.
-Any of these developments, and others, could have a material adverse effect on the Company's business and results of operations and could delay its plans for development of its districts.
+Any of these developments, and others, could have a material adverse effect on the Company's business and results of operation and could delay its plans for development of its districts.

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended June 30, 2021 and 2020 (Unaudited - Expressed in Canadian Dollars, unless otherwise stated)
+For the nine months ended December 31, 2021 and 2020 (Unaudited - Expressed in Canadian Dollars, unless otherwise stated)